3dgeo-heidelberg/helios/doc/cli.rst

 A scene XML file starts with a ``<scene>`` tag, containing the id and name of the scene.
 Any number of ``<part>`` tags can be specified inside the ``<scene>`` tag.
 Each of them contains one or more ``<filter>`` tags.
 There are four loaders for different geometry types and three filters for coordinate transformations.
+In addition, dynamic rigid motions can be applied to the scene parts, which is explained later in :ref:`dynamic-scenes`.

 .. code-block:: xml